María de Nati: Life and career

 In 2021 she signed for Deudas for Atresplayer Premium, playing Sara.
-In addition, it was announced her signing for Aitor Gabilondo's new series for Telecinco, Entrevías, which has José Coronado and Luis Zahera in its cast.
+In addition, it was announced her signing for Aitor Gabilondo's new series for Telecinco, Wrong Side of the Tracks, which has José Coronado and Luis Zahera in its cast.
 In 2021 she also premiered the feature film El buen patrón, starring Javier Bardem and directed by Fernando León de Aranoa, which had its preview at the San Sebastián International Film Festival.

+In 2023, she starred as pornographic actress and Nacho Vidal's partner Sara Bernat in biographical series Nacho.
+She also starred in historical sports drama series Las pelotaris 1926, portraying Itzi Galarrán, a promising Basque pelota player navigating a fraught love affair with Ane while marrying a male friend to hide her lesbianism.